Bauang Diesel Power Plant: History

 Liabilities Management Corporation (PSALM) and the NPC.
 PSALM-NPC, turned over the facility to the provincial government of La Union.

 In 2019, the property associated with the power plant was acquired by the local government of La Union.

-The BDPP is operated by Bauang-based 1590 Energy Corporation, which is a subsidiary of the Vivant Corporation.
+On April 6, 2022, the Provincial Government of La Union (PGLU) issued the notice of award to 1590 EC for the ownership of the power facility, which 1590 EC has been operating and maintaining since 2010 under a lease contract with the provincial government.
+1590 EC is a majority-owned subsidiary of Vivant Energy Corp.
+(Vivant Energy), which is in turn a wholly owned subsidiary of Vivant Corp.